Welcome to Manhattan

-It’s New York’s most famous borough, a place that draws new residents, professionals, visitors, politicians, and tourists from around the globe, a place where nightlife, entertainment, business, economics, and finance convene.
+It’s New York’s most famous borough, a place that draws new residents, professionals, visitors, politicians, and tourists from around the globe.
+A place where nightlife, entertainment, business, economics, and finance converge into the world's most famous metropolis.
 It’s Manhattan, the heart of New York City.

 Living in Manhattan

 It’s been the site of important cultural movements throughout history, like the Harlem Renaissance, the Stonewall Riots, and the American Pop Art movement.
-Here, you’ll experience the finest professional theatre in the world on Broadway, discover the world’s artistic masterpieces at the Metropolitan Museum of Art, witness some of the most famous parades and festivals in the US, like the Macy’s Day Thanksgiving Parade, and really find out what it means to live in the “city that never sleeps”.
+Here, you’ll experience the finest professional theatre in the world on Broadway, discover the world’s artistic masterpieces at the Metropolitan Museum of Art or MoMa, witness some of the most famous parades and festivals in the US, like the Macy’s Day Thanksgiving Parade, and really find out what it means to live in the “city that never sleeps.”

 It's safe to say that Manhattan is the retail and culinary capital of the world—and one visit to some of the area's best restaurants or shops is all it takes to see why.
 If you want to experience the best of Manhattan, we recommend enjoying a meal at Carmine's, an iconic Italian joint with fabulous views of Times Square.
 Junior's Restaurant & Bakery has some of the best cheesecakes around, and you won't want to miss some famous dollar-slice pizzas from the borough's hole-in-the-wall pizzerias.

 Ready to shop 'til you drop?
 Manhattan is home to a number of iconic flagship stores, including Macy's, Apple, and Nordstrom.
 The Shops at Columbus Circle and Brookfield Place offer even more top-notch retailers.